microsoft/AzureTRE/docs/deployment-quickstart.md

 ### Using curl

-Use `curl` to make a simple request to the status endpoint of the management API:
+Use `curl` to make a simple request to the status endpoint of the API:

 ```bash
 /workspaces/tre> curl https://<azure_tre_fqdn>/api/status